Jaseci-Labs/jaseci/support/locust/README.md

 ### Retrieve the test data

 All available data are retrieved after you ran the script.
-They should be available under `results/<testName>/`. `logs.txt` is the log of the test. `data.tar` file should contain three CSV files.
+They should be available under `results/<testName>/`. `logs.txt` is the log of the test. `data.tar` file should contain four CSV files.
 They are directly from locust.